top of page

 FAQs - Outdoor Wedding DJ Setup

-What if it’s windy during the ceremony?
+What if it's windy during our outdoor ceremony?

-How do DJs handle strict noise rules?
+How do DJs handle strict noise ordinance rules at outdoor venues?

-Can outdoor weddings still feel intimate?
+Can outdoor weddings still feel intimate with professional sound and lighting?

-Do you bring backup gear?
+Do you bring backup equipment to outdoor weddings?

-What happens if it rains?
+What happens if it rains at our outdoor wedding?

 bottom of page